 Strata buildings in NSW

-By 13 March 2018, windows that have a fall of two metres or more to the surface below (measured from floor level) in strata buildings, must have safety devices fitted to allow window openings to be locked at a maximum opening of 12.5cm.
+By 13 March 2018, windows that have a fall of two metres or more to the surface below (measured from floor level) in strata buildings, had to have safety devices fitted to allow window openings to be locked at a maximum opening of 12.5cm.

 Owner’s corporations must have devices installed on all windows above the ground floor.